-The Greater Houston Workforce Development Workgroup is a regional collaborative led by Greater Houston Partnership - UpSkill Houston, Gulf Coast Workforce Board and United Way of Greater Houston.
-The Greater Houston Workforce Development Workgroup aligns and improves workforce services in nonprofits by investing in meaningful partnerships with industry, education, and workforce organizations.
+The Greater Houston Workforce Development Workforce Board and United Way of Greater Houston Partnership - UpSkill Houston, Gulf Coast Workforce Board and United Way of Greater Houston.
+The Greater Houston Workforce Development Workforce aligns and improves workforce services in nonprofits by investing in meaningful partnerships with industry, education, and workforce organizations.
 They seek to meet the current and emerging needs of our businesses and local communities so all can thrive in our growing economy.